Joe Johnson (snooker player): Early life and amateur career

 In 1979, he was accepted as a professional snooker player by the World Professional Billiards and Snooker Association along with Wilson, Tony Meo and Mike Hallett.
 Before taking up snooker professionally, Johnson worked as an apprentice motor mechanic and as a gasfitter.

 Professional career

 Early years

-Johnson achieved little success in his early professional career and gained a reputation for not performing well in televised matches.
-At the 1979 Canadian Open, he defeated Steve Baruda 5–4 in the fifth round after making a 100 break in the first frame.
-He eliminated John Bear 9–7 in the next round but then lost 2–9 to Kirk Stevens in the last 16.
-Johnson won the billiards competition that was running alongside the snooker event, defeating Ian Williamson 500–284 in the final.
+Johnson achieved little success in his early professional career.
+At the 1979 Canadian Open, he was exempted until the fifth round and defeated Steve Baruda 54 after making a 100 break in the first frame.
+He defeated John Bear 97 in the next round but then lost 29 to Kirk Stevens in the last 16.
+Johnson won the billiards competition that was running alongside the snooker event, defeating Ian Williamson 500284 in the final.